john-wainwright/Mahleran_v1.2.3/README.md

 To test the model is working correctly for you, please use the datasets in one of the following folders in Input:
 Test2_Abbott_300700, Test_2_Wise_110801, input_p1, input_p2, input_p3, input_p4

+The MAHLERAN Manual is in the file MAHLERAN Manual 1_02_1.pdf and gives instructions on how to develop new datasets to run the model.